lior277/PlainId/README.md

 - pip3 install -r requirements.txt
 - run pytest

-After you finish the project setup please refer to instructions files for the task :)
+After you finish the project setup please refer to task_instructions_and_guidelines file for the task :)